A research by Dhani Irwanto, 29 September 2015

 migrations in the region of Southeast Asia and Taiwan (Soares et al, 2016)

-Figure 17 – A map showing the locations of pre-historic remains, which may consist of human skeleton, potteries, metal works, cave painting, burial sites, stone tools, megalithic stones and step pyramids.
+Figure 18 – A map showing sites of pre-historic remains in Sundaland, which consist of megalithic sites, prehistoric peoples, rock arts and step pyramids.
 Note that the remains are densely found in Java, Bali, southern Sumatera, southern Sulawesi and southern Kalimantan.
 No undersea remain has been investigated.

 (Sources: various, collected by the author)